auabake/pezesha/README.md

 ## Delployment

-`The docker image is deployed to Image registry.`
+The docker image is deployed to Image registry.
+Pull and run the image.